chiabingxuan/DSA3101-Group-Project/README.md

 - Secondly, we train the K-Prototypes model using the input training dataset (as a numpy array) and `fit_predict()` function.
 - Thirdly, with respect to the input dataset, we add a new column for cluster labels associated with each row (data point), as procured by `fit_predict()`, and accessed using the `.labels_` attribute of the trained K-Prototypes model.
 - Fourthly, we proceed to use a custom-defined `cluster_profile()` function to visualise the 3 clusters.
 - `cluster_profile()` groups the input dataframe by the clusters, using the cluster labels outputted by the K-Prototypes model earlier.
-Subsequently, for each cluster, `cluster_profile()` proceeds to compute the mean of each continuous/numerical column, and identify the mode (most frequently-occurring category) of each categorical column.
+Subsequently, for each cluster, `cluster_profile()` proceeds to compute the median of each continuous/numerical column, and identify the mode (most frequently-occurring category) of each categorical column.
+- Here, the median is the preferred measure of central tendency because it is less affected by outliers than the mean, and also because we do not know for sure that our continuous data is symmetrical or normally distributed- so the mean is not as appropriate here.
 - Lastly, we simply call `print(cluster_profile(name_of_our_dataset))` to visualise the 3 clusters.

 #### 5.1.4 Model Performance Metrics and Interpretation